 Huntsville, AL Wrongful Death Lawyers

-The statute of limitations, or time for filing a wrongful death claim, in Alabama is generally two years from and after the death of the decedent.
-If the case involves a claim against a city or county, a notice of claim also has to be filed prior to filing suit.
+For example, if the case involves a claim against a city or county, a notice of claim also has to be filed prior to filing suit.
 In the case of a city, a notice of claim has to be filed within 6 months of the incident giving rise to the suit, and in the case of a county, the notice of claim has to be filed within one year of the incident giving rise to the suit.
-Because of this small window of time when filing, it’s critical that an experienced Alabama Wrongful Death Lawyer be contacted immediately to preserve evidence, conduct a through investigation, and set up an estate.
+Because of this small window of time when filing, it’s critical that an experienced Alabama Wrongful Death Lawyer is contacted immediately to preserve evidence, conduct a thorough investigation, and set up an estate.

 Our Alabama wrongful death lawyers handle all wrongful death cases on a contingency fee basis, which means we do not charge you a fee until and unless we make a recovery for you.

 Email us or call us at (256) 533-1667.